Mobile Application Traffic Reveals Multifunctional Use Patterns in Parisian Parks: Ethics Declarations

 which yields values bounded in the interval \(\left[-1, 1\right]\).
 In this scale, values above 0 indicate over-utilization, and values below 0 indicate under-utilization.
 This results in a better-balanced distribution of values, eliminating the long tail observed with the original \(RCA\) metric.
+We calculate RSCA values over the median traffic in parks, for each application category.